Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: On Assumptions 3.8 and 3.2 (i)

-We note that the essential point of the whole argument is to find approximations $\ol u^\e, \ul u^\e\in \ol C^{1,2}(\L)$ such that $\cL \ol u^\e \ge 0 \ge \cL \ul u^\e$.
-Assumptions \ref{assum-Guniform}, \ref{assum-xi2}, and \ref{assum-comparison} all serve for this purpose.
+We note that the essential point of our whole argument is to find approximations $\ol u^\e, \ul u^\e\in\ol C^{1,2}(\L)$ such that $\cL \ol u^\e\ge0 \ge\cL\ul u^\e$.
+Assumptions \ref{assum-Guniform}, \ref {assum-xi2} and \ref{assum-comparison} all serve this purpose.
 There is potentially an alternative way to prove the comparison principle directly.
 Let $u^1$ be a viscosity subsolution and $u^2$ a viscosity supersolution such that $u^1_T \le u^2_T$.
-Instead of molifying the PDE to obtain classical solutions, we may try to molify $u^i$ directly so that the corresponding $u^{i,\e}$ will be automatically smooth (in some appropriate sense).
-In fact, in PDE literature the convex/concave convolution exactly serves for this purpose.
-However, in this case the main challenge is that we need to check $u^{1,\e}$ is a classical subsolution and $u^{2,\e}$ a classical supersolution, which, if true, will imply the comparison immediately.
-It will definitely be very interesting to explore this approach as well in future research.
+Instead of mollifying the PDE to obtain classical solutions, we may try to mollify $u^i$ directly so that the corresponding $u^{i,\e}$ will be automatically smooth (in some appropriate sense).
+In fact, in the PDE literature, the convex/concave convolution exactly serves this purpose.
+However, in this case, the main challenge is that we need to check that $u^{1,\e}$ is a classical subsolution, and $u^{2,\e}$ a classical supersolution, which, if true, will imply the comparison immediately.
+It will be interesting to explore this approach as well in future research.